clechartre/Biome.jl/CONTRIBUTING.md

 # Contributing to Biome.jl

-🌱 **Thank you for your interest in contributing to Biome.jl!**
+**Thank you for your interest in contributing to Biome.jl!**

-Biome.jl is a community-driven project for climate-driven vegetation modeling.
 We welcome all kinds of contributions, from bug reports and documentation improvements to new features and Plant Functional Type (PFT) definitions.

 ## Table of Contents